theory/justatheory/content/posts/database/toward-a-database-uri-standard.md

 named targets in the configuration file.

 Before implementing it, though, I started casting about for a standard [URI Scheme] for database connections.
-Imagine my surprise[^1] to find that there is none!
+Imagine my surprise[^db-uri:surprise] to find that there is none!
 The closest thing to a standard is [JDBC URLs].
 Formally, their format is simply:

 ``` html
 jdbc:<jdbc-specific-stuff>